devgeniem/redipress/README.md

 ## Troubleshooting

-If you run into problems you can try dropping all indeces by running `wp redipress drop`.
+If you run into problems you can try dropping all indexes by running `wp redipress drop posts`.
+You can also delete all posts adding `--delete-data` flag for the command.
 After this re-index.

 ## WP-CLI